What are Music Publishing Royalties? A Complete Guide for 2023 - Part 2

 As an example, if the published price to dealers for a vinyl record is £10, and the mechanical royalty rate is 8.5%, the mechanical royalty due per unit would be £0.85 (i.e., £10 x 0.085).
 If 1,000 units of the vinyl record are sold, the total mechanical royalty payable would be £850 (i.e., £0.85 x 1,000).

 Note: If you are an independent musician, you will most likely be reliant on a digital distribution service.
-These services typically charge a flat fee or a percentage (normally 15%) of the revenue earned from the music, in exchange for handling the distribution process and ensuring that royalties are accurately paid out directly to the artist.
+These services typically charge a flat fee or a percentage (normally 15%) of the revenue earned from the music, in exchange for handling the distribution process and ensuring that music royalty distributions are accurately paid out directly to the artist.

 This is where things tend to become hugely complicated.
 The music royalties that are generated from streaming music are generated in two main categories, performance royalties and mechanical royalties.
 These accrued royalty payments that have been generated are to be made to songwriters, composers, and music publishers for the use of their music on digital streaming platforms.

 The amount of performance royalties earned by a songwriter or publisher are based on the number of plays or streams of their music.
-The specific royalty rates vary significantly depending on the streaming platform and the specific terms of the licensing agreement.
+The specific royalty rates for artist music royalty distribution vary significantly depending on the streaming platform and the specific terms of the licensing agreement.

 Mechanical royalties from streaming are calculated by multiplying the number of streams of a particular song by a set mechanical royalty rate.
 The mechanical royalty rate is a fraction of a penny per stream and is set by the relevant music licensing bodies and in conjunction with/or the streaming service itself.